Phil Bradley

+Bradley was the starting quarterback for the Missouri Tigers football team and was named the Big Eight Conference Offensive Player of the Year.
+He was inducted into the Missouri Tigers Hall of Fame and was an assistant coach for the Tigers softball team.
+He currently works for the Major League Baseball Players Association.

 Amateur career

 Bradley was raised in Macomb, Illinois, where he played high school baseball and football for the Macomb High Bombers.
 Due to his success there, the Macomb High School baseball field was later dedicated in his name.
 Also a talented football player, he played college football at the University of Missouri and was the starting quarterback from 1978 to 1980.

-Bradley lettered in football at MU from 1977 to 1981, and in baseball from 1979 to 1981.
+Bradley lettered in football at MU from 1977 to 1980, and in baseball from 1979 to 1981.
 He quarterbacked the Tigers to three bowl games.
 He was a three-time Big Eight Conference "Offensive Player of the Year" and set the conference total offense record at 6,459 yards, which stood for 10 years.
+Bradley, an option quarterback, said he was not a National Football League prospect but had an offer to play in the Canadian Football League.

 In baseball, he starred as an outfielder on MU teams that won the Big Eight championship in 1980, and went to the NCAA Tournament in 1980 and 1981.